-Nielsen Environmental stands ready to strengthen your home for the next big earthquake in the Beverly Hills, Malibu and Greater Los Angeles area.
+Nielsen Environmental stands ready to strengthen your home with house bolting and soft story retrofit Los Angeles, CA residents need for the next big earthquake in the Beverly Hills, Malibu and Greater Los Angeles area.
 There are a few ways to help reduce the risk of damage to your home: 1) by securely bolting the sill plates to the foundation (aka foundation bolting); 2) reinforcing the cripple walls with structural grade plywood (cripple wall bracing); and 3) by attaching joist blocking and framing anchors between the floor joist.
 We have completed hundreds of foundation projects in residential homes and large courtyard apartment buildings.
 In our experience working closely with structural engineers, developers, landlords, property managers and homeowners since 1995, we can assure you that your house bolting project will be completed in a timely, safe, and professional manner.

 Common Construction Problems in Los Angeles Neighborhoods